Skip to content

 Our children and youth had an opportunity in 2000 to express both faith and talent in the production of “Sometimes It’s Tough Bein’ Me,” an original musical written and directed by Pam Rudeen.
 Two performances of this fun and inspiring play brought a message of friendship and trust in God to packed houses.
 The following year they produced “Jonah and the Jail” (2001).

 In 2000 the Church embarked on a plan to create a new staff ministry position in partnership with Young Life.
-Valley Covenant called a part-time youth minister, Peter Osborne, to serve kids in our church and bring them into deeper discipleship with Christ while at the same time he began to work with Young Life’s middle school outreach, Wyld Life.
+Valley Covenant called a youth minister to serve kids in our church and bring them into deeper discipleship with Christ while at the same time he began to work with Young Life’s middle school outreach, WyldLife.
 The kid.net Campaign was created to provide initial funding for the new position and ended successfully in 2002.

 With these Stones

-construction-gatheringPlaceWith growing needs for space to accommodate gatherings of youth who were using the “Church House” but also meet larger needs of the whole congregation, discussions about expansion of our physical facility began.
+With growing needs for space to accommodate gatherings of youth who were using the “church house” but also meet larger needs of the whole congregation, discussions about expansion of our physical facility began.
 An architect was engaged and a new master plan created for our property.
 The next stage would be a building that included large, flexible space for gatherings of all sorts and new offices for the church staff.

 In the fall of 2004, the With these Stones campaign raised pledges of over $200,000 and a new building project began in earnest.
 We broke ground in June 2005, but permit problems delayed the actual start until late in the year.
 The Gathering Place was completed and ready for use in June 2006 and was officially dedicated in September 2006.
 The building has provided new, welcoming office space as well as a venue for youth activities, committee meetings, gatherings such as showers, lunches and receptions, and worship services when needed.
 It has also become a venue for community and neighborhood groups who have rented the space.

 Outreach to the community became an increasing focus of the congregation.
-The “Dirty Hands” effort gave opportunity for giving organized assistance to local organizations such as Food for Lane County.
-In addition to continuing the annual week of cooperation with First Place Family Shelter to house homeless families in our church sanctuary, in 2009 VCC became one of several churches in the Eugene-Springfield area to host the Egan Warming Center, which opens doors to homeless for overnight sleeping when the temperatures turn cold.
-In 2014 Love INC began an affiliate in Eugene in which the Church has participated through Pastor Steve’s involvement on the development board and by hosting the first Love INC office in the Church House.
+The “Dirty Hands” effort gave opportunity for giving organized assistance to local organizations such as Food for Lane County; in addition to continuing the annual week of cooperation with First Family to house homeless families in our church sanctuary, in 2010 VCC also became one of several churches in the Eugene-Springfield area to host the Egan Warming Center, which opens doors to homeless for overnight sleeping when the temperatures turn cold; in 2010 Love INC began a chapter in Eugene which the Church has participated in through Pastor Steve’s involvement on the development team and by temporarily housing the Love INC office in the Church House.
+Valley Covenant has also cooperated with One Hope, a group of churches in Eugene/Springfield, to assist with projects such as a day of cleaning and maintenance at Kennedy Middle School each year and an annual event that provides supplies for needy school children.

 Ebb and Flow

-The early years of the 2010 decade saw significant change, some of it painful.
+The early years of the 2010 decade saw significant change, much of it painful.
 As many young people graduated from high school and others moved on, the youth group dwindled.
 Several families who had been part of Valley Covenant left the church because of conflict, moves or other personal reasons.
 For two or three years the children’s ministries were at a minimum because there were few families with children attending.

 Celebrations